skills17/phpunit-helpers/README.md

 #### Read tests

-If the test or the part of the application that gets tested only _reads_ data from the database but never writes/changes it, the `Skills17\PHPUnit\Database\ReadTest` class should get extended.
+If the test and the part of the application that gets tested only _reads_ data from the database but never writes/changes it, the `Skills17\PHPUnit\Database\ReadTest` class should get extended.

 To improve the performance, this type of test only resets the database once before the test class